 Answer:

 d) Nephew — The woman’s mother’s only daughter is herself.
 So the man’s sister is the woman herself, making the man her brother.
 But since she refers to him as “this man,” the logical relation is that he is her son (assuming the only daughter has a son).
-However, given options, the closest relation is nephew.
+However, from the given options, closest relation is nephew.

-Question 8.
+Question 56.
 If A is B’s sister, B is C’s father, and D is A’s mother, how is D related to C?

 a) Grandmother